|

 referencing those monstrous mechanical machines during a public speaking

-assignment, I realised and prophesised that one day they would sit on my desk.
+assignment, I realised and prophesied that one day they would sit on my desk.

 the ability to analyse a situation and to communicate what was happening.
 Grammatically,

-I am not pedantic, but definitely prefer to use and read correct English and
+I am not pedantic, but I definitely prefer to use and read correct English and

-not an Americanisation of the language.
+not an Americanization of the language.
 I will leave that discussion for

 another day.
 Suffice it to say, I find it not only utilitarian but also a